 Option awards generally vest in one to four years, and have a ten-year contractual term.
 All incentive and non-qualified stock option grants must have an exercise price no less than the market value of the underlying common stock on the date of grant.
 The grant-date fair values of options are based on closing prices of our common stock on the dates of grant and are calculated using the Black-Scholes option pricing model.
 Expected volatility is based on the historical volatility of our common stock.
 We use historical option exercise behavior and employee termination data to estimate expected term, which represents the period of time that options are expected to remain outstanding.
 The risk-free rate of return for the estimated term of an option is based on the U.S. Treasury yield curve in effect at the date of grant.
-The table below presents information on our stock options for the three and six-months ended May 1, 2022, and May 2, 2021.
+The table below presents information on our stock options for the three and nine-month periods ended July 31, 2022, and August 1, 2021.